ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

 # May 28, 2019

-- What's the difference between static vs non-static methods?
+- What's the difference between static VS non-static methods?
   - Static methods must be called with the class name `Math.Pow()`.
     - This is kind to processing power and allows a "one and done" mentality.
   - Non-static methods are attached to the object the class it inherits from.